 Whitney’s educational outreach program was spearheaded by Dr. Barbara Battelle, professor of biology, and Karen Kempler, biological scientist.
 Due to these efforts, Whitney has a long history of engaging the community in marine biology education.

 The K-12 education program is managed by Brenda Cannaliato, who works with area schools and programs to deliver STEM educational support for the region.
-A team of dedicated docents provide hands-on education for the on site Day at the Whitney and Traveling Zoo programs.
+A team of dedicated docents provide hands-on education for the on site Day at the Whitney Lab and Traveling Marine Zoo programs.
 Each year, the docents volunteer more than 4,000 hours to this exciting program.
+Education staff and docents take science learning into the community through library programs, STEM nights, science fairs, and events to support local Title 1 schools.
 For more information about volunteering, please go to our volunteer section.

 Through our monthly public lectures, we work to engage those of all ages in scientific inquiry and discovery through the Evenings at Whitney Public Lecture Series.